 L&I protects the safety, health and financial security of Washington's workers and citizens.
 As part of this responsibility, the department is committed to helping honest workers, providers and businesses through education and outreach, and by cracking down on dishonest ones.
-Additional details follow.

-FY 2019 highlights include:
+FY 2020 highlights include:

 - Education For first-time or lower-level violators, the focus is on education and help with voluntary compliance.
 Over the past year, L&I continued working across numerous program areas to analyze and refine compliance efforts to increase focus on improving compliance through education.
-Compliance inspectors provided training to approximately 1,300 contractors and employers during FY 2019. - Detection While education is the first step in increasing compliance, repeat violators and egregious "bad actors" get a more comprehensive and sustained focus aimed at stopping the violations.
-In the area of employer fraud and misreporting, L&I investigators pursued 13 misrepresentation penalties, totaling nearly \$250,000, for misclassifying or underreporting employees for workers' compensation insurance.
-Contractor compliance inspectors issued 1,417 infractions to unregistered contractors.
-In previous years, this report showed data shared by DOR, ESD and L&I to aid in investigating violators.
-This data is not included in the FY 2019 report due to changes in data tracking at ESD and DOR. - Audit selection The number of employers referred for audits and found to owe premiums remains steady at about 71 percent.
-L&I keeps this percentage consistently high by screening and refining referrals and focusing resources on those businesses most likely to be found out of compliance in an audit, while limiting the number of audits of businesses in compliance. - Prosecutions -Staff investigated and referred seven employer cases to the Attorney General's Office for possible criminal prosecution.
-The Attorney General's Office did not file criminal charges for any of these case types in FY 2019. - Collections Collections staff collected \$188.4 million in delinquent employer premiums for workers' compensation insurance.
+Compliance inspectors provided training to approximately 800 contractors and employers during FY 2020. - Detection While education is the first step in increasing compliance, repeat violators and egregious "bad actors" get a more comprehensive and sustained focus aimed at stopping the violations.
+In the area of employer fraud and misreporting, L&I investigators pursued 13 misrepresentation penalties, totaling over \$660,000, for misclassifying or underreporting employees for workers' compensation insurance.
+Contractor compliance inspectors issued over 1,300 infractions to unregistered contractors. - Audit selection The number of employers referred for audits and found to owe premiums remains steady at about 74 percent.
+L&I keeps this percentage consistently high by screening and refining referrals and focusing resources on those businesses most likely to be found out of compliance in an audit, while limiting the number of audits of businesses in compliance. - Prosecutions -Staff investigated and referred six employer cases to the Attorney General's Office for possible criminal prosecution.
+The Attorney General's Office filed criminal charges on three of these case types in FY 2020. - Collections Collections staff collected \$197.5 million in delinquent employer premiums for workers' compensation insurance.

-■ Prevailing wage program - Education about prevailing wage requirements continued to be a focus, as L&I conducted 30 workshops for more than 1,140 participants around the state.
-In enforcing prevailing wage requirements, L&I recorded 926 "strikes" and debarred 77 companies from bidding on public works contracts.
-If an employer does not pay a fine or receives a repeat notice of violation of contractor registration, workers' compensation or prevailing wage requirements, the employer may be "debarred."
-When contractors are debarred, they are not permitted to bid on public works projects for one to two years, or until fines are paid.
+Prevailing wage program - Education about prevailing wage requirements continued to be a focus, as L&I conducted 20 workshops for more than 760 participants around the state.
+In enforcing prevailing wage requirements, L&I recorded more than 1900 "strikes" and debarred 76 companies from bidding on public works contracts.